Policy last updated

 Term 3 – Data verification and submission

-- School teams continue to enter data into CASES21 at any time before the census date
+- Data entry into CASES21 continues, any time before the census date

-- School principal verifies and finalises any changes to NCCD data, supported by evidence held in the school
+- School principal verifies and finalises any changes to NCCD data, supported by evidence held by the school

-- Schools submit data by the census date: 4 August 2023
+- Schools submit final data by the August census date

 Term 4 – Review and evaluation

-- School team evaluates the application of the NCCD model and how school practices and processes could be improved to facilitate next year's NCCD.
+- The school team evaluates the application of the NCCD model and how school practices and processes could be improved to facilitate next year's NCCD.
 School teams can refer to the Reflection

 Information to support schools with the NCCD process